reduckted/GitWebLinksVS2019/readme.md

 _Looking for the Visual Studio Code extension?
 [It's over here!](https://github.com/reduckted/vscode-gitweblinks)_

-Copy links to files in their online Git repositories from inside Visual Studio 2017.
+Copy links to files in their online Git repositories from inside Visual Studio 2017+.

 Works with:
 * GitHub
 * GitHub Enterprise
 * Bitbucket Server
 * Bitbucket Cloud
-* Visual Studio Team Services
+* Azure DevOps

 :information_source: For GitHub Enterprise and Bitbucket Server, there is some configuration required.
 [See below for more details](#github-enterprise-and-bitbucket-server).